deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “Good.
 Then…” Knight trailed off as his memory nudged him “Hmm.
 Do you recall how close the USS *San Diego* is to launch?”

-“Er… Three months until hull launch I believe....
-No, four.
+“Er… Three months until hull launch I believe....No, four.
 Fitting will take another two years.”

 “And the other two?”